Admissions: Future students

-- Top students may also pursue our Accelerated Graduate Enrollment (AGRADE) program which allows them to complete half of their master's in linguistics while simultaneously completing the bachelor's
+- Top students may also pursue our Accelerated Graduate Enrollment (AGRADE) program which allows them to complete half of their master's in linguistics while simultaneously completing their bachelor's.

 To learn more about the linguistics program or for assistance with applying, contact the student coordinator, Dr. Natalia Rakhlin.

 Although admissions decisions are made on a rolling basis, we urge to you apply at least three months before the start of the term in which you would like to begin your studies.

 - Strong academic record, especially in fields relevant to linguistics

 - At least one year of foreign language study